 One thing I love about a simple charcuterie board is that they’re so easy to customize to your liking.
 Guests with dietary restrictions or picky eaters easily pick and choose what they want to snack on.

 The charcuterie board ideas are endless.
 There’s so many ways to adapt to different occasions.
-For example, I love making this Thanksgiving charcuterie board, Valentine’s day charcuterie board, and Mexican charcuterie board to spice up a party.
+For example, I love making this Thanksgiving charcuterie board, Valentine’s day charcuterie board, our charcuterie cones, and Mexican charcuterie board to spice up a party.

 Subscribe to This Vivacious Life

 Receive a free e-book of Instant Pot recipes!

 What do you need for a basic charcuterie board?

 A basic charcuterie board will have a variety of cheeses, dried fruits, deli meat, fresh fruit, fresh herbs, hummus and dips, etc. What you put on your cheese board is up to personal preference.
 See the list of ingredients for more ideas and suggestions.

 The perfect charcuterie board is one that’s tailored to your preferences.
 Use this list below and the recipe card as guidelines and customize as needed.

 I like to have a combination of soft cheese and hard cheese on my charcuterie board.
 Blue cheese, goat cheese, brie cheese, and fresh mozzarella are great options for softer cheeses.

 Similar to the cheeses, you want a variety of cured meats.
 I like Italian dry salami, cured chorizo, cured wagyu beef, and pepperoni but you can use harder meats if desired.
 Another kind of meat to add is summer sausage.